One of the longest and most impressive beaches on Koh Kood, Ao Phrao is the final stop on Koh Kood’s south west coast.

-The left of the paths above passes the large Ao Phrao Resort, popular with Thai tours, as wends its way to the southern end, where I-Lay House and Sunshine Resort, mid-range bungalows, are located side by side.
+The left of the paths above passes the large Ao Phrao Resort, popular with Thai tours, as wends its way to the southern end, where I-Lay House with I-Lay Glamping and Sunshine Resort, mid-range bungalows, are located side by side.
 Sunshine on the Rock is beyond them on the creek.

-The right path leads to Rest Sea Resort, which sits on the sand at the northern end.
+The right path leads to the chic Rest Sea Resort, which sits on the sand at the northern end.
 You can take the sandy trail down the side of the resort to pass a motley collection of local houses and shacks by the river.

 Sandwiched in amongst them, you’ll find the two guesthouses, the boutique Escape Life and the homestay style Gumm Lonely Club, both overlooking the mangroves.

 At the end, Ao Phrao village – just a few houses and a school up the slope – straddles the bridge.
-Meanwhile, back on the beach itself, the cafe, V Ocean (now closed), cuts a solitary building back in the long grass.
+Meanwhile, back on the beach itself, the excellent cafe, See Thru, cuts a solitary building back in the long grass.

 Return to Koh Kood Beaches